 Access to your Account is password-protected for your privacy and security.
 While we do our best to protect your personal information you also must protect yourself.
 What does this mean?

-We like to keep in touch with our Account Holders so – where you have opted to receive marketing communications from us – we will use your relevant Marketing and Communications Data to communicate that marketing to you.
+We like to keep in touch with our Account Holders so – where we are permitted to do so – we will use your relevant data to communicate our marketing to you.

-Of course we know lots of emails can be annoying so we try to keep ours to a minimum.
-However, if you feel you're getting too many or would like more you can change the settings in your Account at any time.
-We have a one click unsubscribe policy, and each communication gives you the opportunity to opt-out of receiving similar future communications using a link at the bottom of the email.
-You can also review, change or correct your identity and email address information by signing into your Account and going to the settings tab.
+Of course we know lots of marketing communications can be annoying, so we try to keep ours to a minimum.
+However, if you feel you're getting too many or would like more, you can change the settings in your Account at any time.
+We have a one click unsubscribe policy, and each communication gives you the opportunity to opt-out of receiving similar future communications.
+You can also review, change or correct your Identity and Contact Data by signing into your Account and going to the settings tab.

 Please note there are some (non-marketing) communications that are an integral part of the Quidco Service and cannot be opted-out of.
-These communications cover, amongst other things, changes to the Quidco Service and your actual or potential transactions with retailers.
+These communications cover, amongst other things, changes to the Quidco Service and your transactions with retailers.
 They can be brought to an end by de-registering your Account.